invi-bhagyesh/lateGAN/README.md

 - Targeted editing of generated images by tweaking latent vectors.

 ## Features
-- Implementation of a Conditional GAN model.
+- Implementation of a dc GAN model.
 - Training on a labeled dataset (e.g., MNIST, CIFAR-10, or custom).
 - Visualization tools for latent space traversal and interpolation.
 - Conditioning on class labels to generate controlled outputs.